-That means, in theory, you can return your bananas if they spoil too early, or you can return the store brand trail mix you bought if you don’t like the taste.
+That means, in theory, you can return your bananas if they spoil too early or you can return the Kirkland Signature store-brand trail mix you bought if you don’t like the taste.

-On a larger scale, you can even return a mattress you buy at the store with no time limit, or your Kirkland Signature luggage after a lifetime of use.
+You could even return a mattress you bought at the store or your Kirkland Signature luggage after years of use.

-One Facebook user took a picture of a woman returning a dead Christmas to a Los Angeles-area Costco during the first week of January.
+In 2018, one Facebook user took a picture of a woman returning a dead Christmas tree to a Los Angeles-area Costco during the first week of January.

 The employees may not have been happy with this unidentified woman, but she did get her money back.

 If that’s not crazy enough for you, there’s a treasure trove of unusual returns listed on a Reddit thread called ‘For Costco Employees: What’s the most outrageous item that was returned at Costco?
 And what was the result?‘

 Most of the following responses come from users claiming to be current and former Costco employees:

 Opened Underwear Packages